Executive Order 14333: Response

+Legal challenges

 Brian Schwalb, Attorney General for the District of Columbia interprets Section 740 to mean the mayor and police chief remain in the chain of command, and disputes that this allows a federal takeover.
 Schwalb stated that contrary to Trump's assertion that D.C. police can now do "whatever the hell they want", the US Constitution and District law still apply to police conduct.
 On August 15, 2025, Schwalb sued President Trump, contending that his administration's executive actions asserting control over the D.C. police department and attempting to install an emergency police commissioner were unconstitutional and violate the Home Rule Act; the lawsuit was later settled after the administrations backed down.

 On September 4, Schwalb launched another lawsuit to end the National Guard deployment, after a federal judge ruled that the earlier deployment of the National Guard in Los Angeles was illegal, on the basis that federal law generally prohibits the military from performing local policing.
+On November 20, District of Columbia U.S. District Court Judge Jia Cobb ordered the administration to end the National Guard deployment, but stayed the decision for 21 days to allow for an appeal.
+On November 26, the Trump administration filed an emergency appeal with the United States Court of Appeals for the District of Columbia Circuit.
+On December 4, the D.C.
+Circuit issued an administrative stay of the D.C.
+District Court ruling.
+On December 17, a panel of D.C.
+Circuit judges issued a further stay of the lower court ruling.

+Public opinion

 A poll of D.C. residents between August 14–17 conducted by The Washington Post and the Schar School found that 80% of respondents opposed Trump's federalization, concerns about crime and safety had decreased compared to previous years, and most respondents opposed the forced shutdown of homeless encampments as well as MPD assistance to federal agencies deporting undocumented immigrants.
 Additionally, 72% of those surveyed supported D.C. statehood, the highest figure in a Post poll about the issue.
 Despite this, some officials in the Trump administration, such as Vice President JD Vance, have claimed that the takeover is popular with residents without any proof.
 In a national poll conducted on August 22–24 by Reuters and Ipsos, 46% of respondents opposed the deployment of the National Guard to D.C., 38% approved, and 16% were uncertain.
 There was a significant partisan split in responses, with 80% of Democrats, 52% of Independents, and 12% of Republicans opposing the deployment, and 76% of Republicans, 28% of Independents, and 8% of Democrats approving.
 When asked about the takeover of the MPD, people responded similarly.